 Acceptance of CEUs/PDHs may vary by state or certifying body.
 Check with your specific board or organization.

-For questions related to PDH/CEU eligibility or documentation, contact us at ieee.info@ieeetd.org.
+For questions related to PDH/CEU eligibility or documentation, contact LaToya Gourdine at l.gourdine@ieee.org.

 Explore how the rise of hyperscale and edge data centers is influencing grid planning, energy infrastructure, and sustainable load management.